ngmitam/OptimizedGASDemo/docs/GAS_OVERVIEW.md

 -   Point to the key classes and files to get started.
 -   Provide implementation notes, tips for extending, and quick troubleshooting guidance.

+For detailed instructions on creating and configuring PawnData assets for players and enemies, see [`PAWNDATA_GUIDE.md`](PAWNDATA_GUIDE.md).

+For detailed instructions on creating and configuring InputConfig assets for ability input mapping, see [`INPUTCONFIG_GUIDE.md`](INPUTCONFIG_GUIDE.md).

 ### High-level contract

 -   Inputs: gameplay events (e.g. `Event.Trace.Attack`, `Event.Damage.Received`), input actions (combo/charged attack), and GameplayEffect/SetByCaller values.